September 13, 2022

 Advice propositions today are largely based on providing consumers with comprehensive advice (considering a wide range of...

-The recommendations of the Quality of Advice Review will force large institutions back to the table on advice and re-define digital advice models.
-While the Review does little to address the cost or availability of comprehensive advice, the potential flow-on implications for customer-facing channels should not be underestimated.
+The recommendations of the Quality of Advice Review would force large institutions back to the table on advice, re-define digital advice models and have significant flow-on implications for customer-facing channels.

 Treasury recently released the final report from the Quality of Advice Review (QAR; the Review) with pleasingly minimal dilution of the key recommendations from the initial report.
 With the dust settling, and having had time for reflection, now would seem to be an appropriate moment to discuss a few of the less obvious implications for the industry.

 Perhaps the most widely-expressed concern about the recommendations is that they could make for a return to the ‘bad old days’ of product hawking and poor customer outcomes.
 These concerns, while right to be taken seriously, are overstated.
 The cost of previous failings still weighs heavily on the industry and there is no appetite for a repeat.

 The facts remain, no matter how uncomfortable; Australia needs a mass-market advice solution, and there are few participants with both the balance sheet and reach of franchise to make it work.
 Any sustainable solution needs to deliver both adequate returns on investment and appropriate consumer protection.

 It was never an explicit goal of the Review to reduce the cost of comprehensive advice, and thus not surprising to observe that there is nothing in the recommendations to suggest that it might.

 While reductions in documentation requirements have been broadly welcomed and the removal of safe-harbour steps will be a relief to most advisers, these loosenings are unlikely to sufficiently lift adviser productivity to allow for a larger span of client relationships.